kvarak/dnd/docs/_Classes/warlock.md

 | 14 | You tend to be highly loyal to your friends and family.

 ### Speech of the Amphibious
-Beginning at 1st level, your familiarity with toads and frogs has given you insight into how they live.
+Your familiarity with toads and frogs has given you insight into how they live.
 You can breathe underwater and gain a swimming speed equal to your walking speed.
-If you already have a swimming speed, you now double it.
 You also learn the *acid splash* and *acicid discharge* cantrips.

 Additionally, you can speak to toads, frogs, and other amphibians as if you were under the effects of the *speak with animals* spell.

 ### Call of the Swamp
-At 6th level, frogs and toads can come to your aid.
+Frogs and toads can come to your aid.
 As an ***action***, you can cast *conjure animals*, but you can only summon frogs or toads, including giant frogs and giant toads.

 Once you use this feature, you cannot do so again until you finish a long rest.

 ### Traits of the Toad
-At 10th level, you have learned even more from the toads.
-You gain immunity to acid and the poisoned condition.
+You have learned even more from the toads.
+Gain immunity to acid and the poisoned condition.

-Additionally, when you are subject to an effect that requires you to make a Dexterity saving throw, you can use your ***reaction*** to leap into the air to an unoccupied location within 30 feet of you, potentially avoiding the effect.
+Additionally, when you are subject to an effect that requires you to make a Dexterity saving throw, you can use your ***reaction*** to leap into the air to an unoccupied location within 30 ft of you, potentially avoiding the effect.

 You cannot use this feature again until you finish a short rest.